 - State Court(s): New York

-- Federal District Court(s): Eastern and Southern Districts of New York
+- Federal District Court(s): Western, Eastern and Southern Districts of New York

 Employment Discrimination, including: Racial Discrimination, Hostile Work Environment, Retaliation, Gender Discrimination, Age Discrimination and Disability Discrimination.
 Sexual Harassment.
 Civil Rights.
 Wage and Hour Violations.